brian-ogilvie/accessibility-article/README.md

 Inside our hooks directory, let's create a new file called `useFocusTransfer.js`.
 To build this hook, we're going to take advantage of React's `useEffect` hook. `useEffect` allows us to perform a side effect in our app when certain conditions are met or when certain dependencies change.

-This hook will take as it's only argument, a `ref` for the button we would like to move focus onto (more on this later).
+This hook will take as its only argument, a `ref` for the button we would like to move focus onto (more on this later).
 It will return nothing, simply performing our desired side effects.
 Here it is:

 ```
 // hooks/useFocusTransfer.js